Opinions

 It seems like our society has a variant of the “terrible twos,” a condition sometimes ascribed to toddlers.
 Long before the upcoming 2024 election, we’ve become self-imprisoned in a political duality that stifles thought, reason and meaningful discourse.

 If you don’t proclaim yourself a card-carrying Democrat or Republican, liberal or conservative, you’re chastised, belittled and worst of all, ignored.
-The words “independent” and “nonpartisan” are deigned “wishy-washy.”
+The words “independent” and “nonpartisan” are deemed “wishy-washy.”
 You’re the baseball player who isn’t even considered good enough to play right field.

-If you can see both sides of an argument, identify shades of gray instead of stark black and white; attempt to find workable compromises and solutions on issues; you are renounced by “my way or the highway,” lockstep Republicans — the kind heard on Anchorage talk radio.
+If you can see both sides of an argument, identify shades of gray instead of stark black and white; and attempt to find workable compromises and solutions on issues; you are renounced by “my way or the highway,” lockstep Republicans — the kind heard on Anchorage talk radio.

 Humans have good reasons for thinking in twos.
 We have two feet, two hands, two eyes.
 Computer language is ones and zeros.
 Our brain has two hemispheres, the left dedicated to logic, analytics, verbal and factual; the right dedicated to creative, intuitive and artistic thought.